MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-known-issues.md

 When using or moving on-premises device management to cloud native endpoints, there are some scenarios you need to know.
 This article lists and describes some changed behaviors, limitations, and resolutions.

 Cloud native endpoints are devices that are joined to Azure AD.
 In many cases, they don't require a direct connection to any on-premises resources for usability or management.
-For more specific information, see [What are cloud native endpoints?](cloud-native-endpoints-overview.md).
+For more specific information, go to [What are cloud native endpoints?](cloud-native-endpoints-overview.md).

 This feature applies to: